sqids/sqids-bash/README.md

 ## 🚀 Getting started

 If your bash version is not 4.0 or higher, please upgrade your bash.
-(You can check with `$bash --version`.)
+(You can check with `$ bash --version`.)

 Once you have verified the version of bash, run